 You’ll also need a load of bungee straps or something else to tie your beer and your bags to the back of the trolley.
 These are absolutely essential, and if you forget and try to use duct tape last minute, you’ll have a bad time and no tape left for making a wizard staff guy out of your trolley.

-Our best pick is 325KG heavy duty sack truck.
+Our best pick is this G-Rack 325KG heavy duty sack truck.
 With a fully steel 1-inch tube body and pneumatic tyres it shouldn’t buckle under any load you throw at it.
 It’s available in black, blue and red.

 The axle is also replaceable, should it ever go wrong, so this thing should last a lifetime.
 After it’s done being a festival trolley, it’ll probably become one of the most useful things in your garage.